 $4,000.00 ($1,000 x 4 years)

-applicant must provide an official copy of their current school transcript along with a 500-word (or
+The applicant must provide an official copy of their current school transcript along with a 500-word (or more) essay:

 Selection of the Scholarship Recipient

-The Committee will complete its review and selection on or before March 31, 2022 and make announcement of the selected recipient by April 1, 2022.
+The Committee will complete its review and selection on or before March 31, 2024 and will make an announcement of the selected recipient by April 1, 2024.

 Scholarship Award Payment

 The $1,000.00 scholarship will be awarded annually to the recipient up until completion of their undergraduate nursing degree but no more than four (4) consecutive years, and no more than $4,000.00.
 The scholarship recipient must provide the MCTHTF with a copy of the current and next semester tuition bill and official transcript as certification of eligibility.
 To continue to be eligible for the ongoing scholarship, recipient must be a student in good academic standing and maintain a minimum GPA of 2.5.
 If it is established that this award will adversely affect the financial aid of the recipient, the Executive Board may, at its discretion, allow the scholarship proceeds to defray non-tuition, education related expenses.